jeertmans/jeertmans.github.io/_posts/2025-04-02-writing-long-manim-presentations.md

 <!--more-->

-> This post is still a draft, and additions/changes are expected!
-If you are interested,
-> please come back in a few days (April 5th at the latest) or wait for my announcement on
-> [r/manim](https://www.reddit.com/r/manim/) for the full content.
-Thanks!
-{: .prompt-warning }

 ## Introduction

 Recently, I completed [another Manim Slides presentation](/posts/eucap2025-presentation/), and I feel that my experience writing slides with Manim is becoming progressively smoother.